carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 Related to Carpentries sponsored or related events.
 Examples include CarpentryConnects, online symposiums and more.

 ### Feedback
-Comments on experience from Instructors, Hosts, Members, and other community members.
+Comments on experience from Instructors, hosts, Members, and other community members.

 ### Glosario
 For blog posts related to [Glosorio](https://glosario.carpentries.org/), The Carpentries' multilingual glossary of data science terms.